Knapsack problem: Computational complexity

 There is a link between the "decision" and "optimization" problems in that if there exists a polynomial algorithm that solves the "decision" problem, then one can find the maximum value for the optimization problem in polynomial time by applying this algorithm iteratively while increasing the value of k.
 On the other hand, if an algorithm finds the optimal value of the optimization problem in polynomial time, then the decision problem can be solved in polynomial time by comparing the value of the solution output by this algorithm with the value of k.
 Thus, both versions of the problem are of similar difficulty.

 One theme in research literature is to identify what the "hard" instances of the knapsack problem look like, or viewed another way, to identify what properties of instances in practice might make them more amenable than their worst-case NP-complete behaviour suggests.
-The goal in finding these "hard" instances is for their use in public key cryptography systems, such as the Merkle-Hellman knapsack cryptosystem.
+The goal in finding these "hard" instances is for their use in public-key cryptography systems, such as the Merkle–Hellman knapsack cryptosystem.
+More generally, better understanding of the structure of the space of instances of an optimization problem helps to advance the study of the particular problem and can improve algorithm selection.

 Furthermore, notable is the fact that the hardness of the knapsack problem depends on the form of the input.
 If the weights and profits are given as integers, it is weakly NP-complete, while it is strongly NP-complete if the weights and profits are given as rational numbers.
 However, in the case of rational weights and profits it still admits a fully polynomial-time approximation scheme.

+Unit-cost models

+The NP-hardness of the Knapsack problem relates to computational models in which the size of integers matters (such as the Turing machine).
+In contrast, decision trees count each decision as a single step.
+Dobkin and Lipton show an ${1\over 2}n^2$ lower bound on linear decision trees for the knapsack problem, that is, trees where decision nodes test the sign of affine functions.
+This was generalized to algebraic decision trees by Steele and Yao.

+If the elements in the problem are real numbers or rationals, the decision-tree lower bound extends to the real random-access machine model with an instruction set that includes addition, subtraction and multiplication of real numbers, as well as comparison and either division or remaindering ("floor").
+This model covers more algorithms than the algebraic decision-tree model, as it encompasses algorithms that use indexing into tables.
+However, in this model all program steps are counted, not just decisions.

+An upper bound for a decision-tree model was given by Meyer auf der Heide who showed that for every n there exists an O(n^{4})-deep linear decision tree that solves the subset-sum problem with n items.
+Note that this does not imply any upper bound for an algorithm that should solve the problem for any given n.